-- the project poses no potential for a likely significant effect and as such requires no further assessment; - the project has potential to have likely significant effect (or this is uncertain) unless mitigation measures are applied, and therefore an AA of the project is necessary.
+- the project poses no potential for the possibility of a significant effect and as such requires no Stage 2 assessment; or - the project has potential to have a significant effect (or this is uncertain and therefore cannot be excluded) and therefore a Stage 2 Appropriate Assessment of the project is necessary.

-This report has been prepared by Moore Group - Environmental Services to enable Offaly County Council to carry out AA screening in relation to the Proposed Development.
-The report was compiled by Ger O'Donohoe (B.Sc.
-Applied Aquatic Sciences (GMIT, 1993) & M.Sc.
-Environmental Sciences (TCD, 1999)) who has 27 years' experience in environmental impact assessment and has completed numerous Appropriate Assessment Screening Reports and Natura Impact Statements on terrestrial and aquatic habitats for various development types.
+This report has been prepared by Moore Group - Environmental Services to enable the competent authority to carry out AA screening in relation to the Proposed Development.
+The report was compiled by Ger O'Donohoe B.Sc.
+Applied Aquatic Sciences (ATU Galway, 1993) & M.Sc.
+Environmental Sciences (TCD, 1999) who has 30 years' experience in environmental impact assessment and has completed numerous Appropriate Assessment Screening Reports and Natura Impact Statements on terrestrial and aquatic habitats for various development types.